Div99/W-Stereo-Disp/README.md

 We have provided all pretrained models [Pretrained Models](#pretrained-models).
 If you only want to generate the predictions, you can directly go to step [3](#3-generate-predictions).

+We use config files to simplify argument parsing.
 The default setting requires four gpus to train.
 You can use smaller batch sizes which are `btrain` and `bval`, if you don't have enough gpus.

 We provide code for both stereo disparity and stereo depth models.

+We optionally use [Losswise](https://losswise.com) to visualize training metrics.
+An API key can be obtained and added to a config key to enable it.
 #### 1 Train CDN-SDN from Scratch on SceneFlow Dataset
 ```bash
 python ./src/main_depth.py -c src/configs/sceneflow_w1.config